 These error messages have been seen when attempting to install the later versions of Issue Tracker on releases of Joomla prior to 2.5.6.

-The problem is caused because Joomal 2.5.6 changed to using 'true' MVC structures for the underlying framework.
+The problem is caused because Joomla 2.5.6 changed to using 'true' MVC structures for the underlying framework.
 They took the opportunity to add 'legacy' classes since not everyone could convert their components immediately.
 Indeed even the supplied components make use of the 'new' Legacy classes.

 The problem is caused by using a later version of Issue Tracker (converted to use the legacy classes) on the early versions of Joomla (below 2.5.6).

-The solution is to upgrade the version of Joomal to the latest version which will not only resolve the problem but provide you with all the latest Joomla security fixes at the same time.
+The solution is to upgrade the version of Joomla to the latest version which will not only resolve the problem but provide you with all the latest Joomla security fixes at the same time.